marc2o/marc2o.github.io/index.md

 language: en-US
 ---

-# Moving…
+# Moving

-## …from my own domain to this beautiful GitHub space.
+After 9 years on my own domain I’m moving my content over to GitHub.

+## About

 I like to make stuff.

+## Blog